madiha-waqar/LightBnB/README.md

 ## :triangular_flag_on_post: Getting Started

-Clone the remote repo to a folder named lightbnb
+Clone the remote repo to a folder named lightbnb.
 ## Database Setup

   - `cd lightbnb`